Market intelligence for international student recruitment from ICEF

 The amendments will also impact the delivery of offshore education by Australian educators, requiring that providers be authorised by the Tertiary Education Quality and Standards Agency (TEQSA) to operate overseas.
 Along with the UK and US, Australia accounts for a high share of all transnational education delivered across the world.
 The quality of Australian educators’ overseas courses and partnerships are thus integral to the reputation of the Australian education brand.

 Another feature of Australian international education is the significant role of agents in recruiting students for universities, vocational education institutes (VET), and language schools (ELICOS).
-According to a recent student experience survey cited by the government, 88% international students surveyed in 2024 used an education agent to help them study in Australia.
+According to a recent student experience survey cited by the government, 88% of international students surveyed in 2024 used an education agent to help them study in Australia.

-The legislative amendments explicitly sharpen the definitions for both “education agent” and “agent commission”, making it clear that any party not in the permanent employ of an institution that engages in overseas recruitment can be classed as an agent.
+The legislative amendments explicitly sharpen the definitions for both “education agent” and “agent commission,” making it clear that any party not in the permanent employ of an institution that engages in overseas recruitment can be classed as an agent.
 Similarly, the amendments spell out that agent commissions include any benefits given on behalf of an institution – monetary or otherwise – to an agent in connection with international recruitment.

-The importance of those refined definitions is made clear both in the amendments themselves – which confer new powers on the Department of Education to collect and share data on agents and agent commissions – and in government communications which make it clear that some type of ban or restriction on onshore commissions is forthcoming.
+The importance of those refined definitions is made clear both in the amendments themselves – which confer new powers on the Department of Education to collect and share data on agents and agent commissions – and in government communications that make it clear that some type of ban or restriction on onshore commissions is forthcoming.

 It is generally expected that any such regulations will be grounded in the new legislation and detailed in upcoming changes to Australia’s National Code of Practice for Providers of Education and Training to Overseas Students.